Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

 \

 \textit{Acknowledgements}\,---\,We acknowledge financial support from the São Paulo Research Foundation (FAPESP) under Grant Nos.
 2021/12470-8, 2023/04245-0, and 2023/16742-8, and by the National Council for Scientific and Technological Development (CNPq) under Grant No. 306550/2023-7.
 E.M. acknowledges financial support from Grant No. 88887.007580/2024-00 of the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES).
+N.M.K. acknowledges support from FAPESP Grant No. 2023/11158-6.
+E.D.S. acknowledges financial support from CNPq Grant No. 407815/2022-8 and from FAPESP Grant No. 2025/02029-3.
 Additional support from the INCT Advanced Quantum Materials project funded by CNPq (Grant No. 408766/2024-7), FAPESP (Grant No. 2025/27091-3), and CAPES is also gratefully acknowledged.
 Activities within the GMQ/UFABC group were supported by FAPESP under Grant No. 2017/10581-1, CNPq under Grant Nos.
 309363/2022-5 and 405408/2023-4, CAPES, and CEM/UFABC.

 \

 \textit{Data availability}\,---\,The data that support the findings of this article are available from the authors upon reasonable request.

 \onecolumngrid